 There’s nothing wrong with celebrating with your sweetie.
 But love is to be given away.
 1 John 4:19 tells us, “We love because he first loved us,” implying that God doesn’t love us just so we can hull up in a cozy love corner.
 He loves us so that we can freely and joyfully give that love to others.
+While I enthusiastically support married couples using this occasion to build their relationship, what if this year you looked outward to find someone else who needs to be celebrated with love?

 - Invite someone over for dinner.
 Do you know a group of single girls who don’t want to visit the restaurants packed with starry-eyed lovers?
 Make a meal for them!
 What about that single mom who’s tired of being the only chef at home?
 Tell her to bring the kids too!
 You don’t have to prepare anything fancy.
 Simply give someone who needs it a warm environment for a special night in.